 If you are struggling to save each month, I think 90% of the reason is that you might be trying to do it manually, thinking – “I will save something for sure if I am left with it at the end of the month” .
 Trust me it will not happen.

-We have had clients, who tell us that they are surprised after 2-3 yrs when they accumulate so much wealth, which happened only because they started an SIP and nothing else changed in their life.
-Its a structure which automatically helped them in their wealth creation.
-Its the battle half won, when you want to create long term wealth for meeting your financial goals.
+We have had clients, who tell us that they are surprised after 2-3 yrs when they accumulate so much wealth, which happened only because they started a SIP and nothing else changed in their life.
+It’s a structure that automatically helped them in their wealth creation.
+Its the battle half won when you want to create long term wealth for meeting your financial goals.

 Paytm, Amazon Pay and Cashbacks!

-Listen to the below podcast to learn more about behavioural finance (its an audio uploaded on youtube) which I did along with Siddhartha K Garg.
+Listen to the below podcast to learn more about behavioral finance (its an audio uploaded on youtube) which I did along with Siddhartha K Garg.